pranavbhuv/OneCore/README.md

 # OneCore
 The first and last plugin you will ever need!
 An easy config to go with this as well!
 Open an issue for idea requests!
+Note: All features can be disabled or enabled depending on config.

 ## Features
 | Name | Type | Description |